Happy New Year

 We hope that these ‘Purely Praise’ assemblies really show the students how much we appreciate their hard work, care and consideration for others and commitment to be the best they can be here at Millthorpe.

 Would you like to work at Millthorpe School?
-We currently have a few vacancies advertised, details of which can be found on our website.
+We currently have a few vacancies advertised, details of which can be found here.
 Current vacancies include:

 - Science Technician

 - Assistant Food Technician